The Zoo FenceThe Zoo Fence

 I Say Again: First, briefly about my practice of the lines from Vasistha’s Yoga.
 On awakening I study the short paragraph (page 387 in my 1993 SUNY copy) From the time the Lord instructed me … ”.
 Then I put the book down, gaze at the room and its contents, and I think to myself, “This appears to be many — chairs, table, book, windows, ceiling, a cat — created by my mind, and known to me as me, my life, and my world.
 But in Truth it is one, One, the One.”
 I sit there, still, silent, doing nothing, not trying to do or accomplish anything.
 Just sit, and digest.
 Then, when I feel myself having to force myself to continue sitting still, I read a few pages from the book, thank the Teacher, and attend to the day’s “various activities”.
 Every day.
 In varying fashion, several times every day.

 Now, about my use of the word Teacher, please see here.
 Nancy and I have had, continue to have, a powerful relationship with Teacher(s) and Guru(s), in flesh and in books and in dreams.
 For me they are, each of them individually and all of them together, a manifestation perceived in my mind of the One Teacher, One Guru, God, Who Is Constantly Present and Than Whom There Is No Other.
 In the Hindu & Buddhist traditions, Sat-Chit-Ananda, Brahman.
 If you think you do not have a Teacher or Guru, if you wish you had a Teacher or Guru, know this: You do.
 You may not be aware of it, but your Teacher/Guru is aware of you.
 Every moment.
 What I did, what I do (I am not an expert) is act and behave and converse with myself in my mind as if I have a Teacher/Guru (because, again, yes, I do, and yes, so do you).
 When the time is right for each of us, the already constantly present Teacher/Guru will become evident to us, individually.
+All the while.
+I take confidence, and I urge you to do the same, in the words of one of the first Teachers we encountered, Ramakrishna: “God alone is the Guru.”
 And here too, I consider my relationship is between me and my Guru/Teacher.
 It is private; no one else has a need to know about it.
 (Then why am I talking to you about my experience in all of this?
 Because I am genetically obliged to accord with the apparently fundamental truth of the human race: Never take your own advice.)

 Finally, again: Presumably some of you reading this website, and perhaps particularly these paragraphs, are wondering, is this writer a Buddhist?
 A Christian?
 A Jew?
 A Muslim?
 Or what?
 Fair quetion.
 The answer is yes and no. I mean no disrespect by that, but the fact is, as I perceive my spirituality, I belong to nothing but God, and I listen to every voice God speaks from whatever mouth God chooses.
 (Is belong the right word?
 Dunno.)
 And — for myself — I am convinced that every path, every scripture, every seeker’s instinct leads to God because, God being Infinite, there is nowhere else.
 And, as I see it, every seeker must find, will find, the path that is specifically intended, even purposely and personally designed by the Infinite God for her or him.
 Is that an outrageous statement?
 Is such a path likely, even possible?
 To me, this Being an Infinite God-ly Universe, the question answers Itself.